 Q. What is the difference between Chapter 7 and Chapter 13?

-A. In Chapter 7 you receive a discharge of debts without having to repay them, while Chapter 13 involves a three or five-year payment plan.
+A. In Chapter 7, you receive a discharge of debts without having to repay them, while Chapter 13 involves a three or five-year payment plan.
 In most cases, you repay back pennies on the dollar.
 There are pros and cons to each approach.
 Contact our office to discuss which option is right for you.

 In a Chapter 7 straight bankruptcy, the debtor’s non-exempt assets are sold to pay off creditors in a certain priority order.
 Once those assets have been sold and the proceeds disbursed, any remaining debts are discharged by the bankruptcy court.
 The debtor emerges from the bankruptcy virtually debt-free, ready to make a fresh start.

-A common misconception is that people have to sell off everything own before they can receive a discharge of debt.
+A common misconception is that people have to sell off everything they own before they can receive a discharge of debt.
 This is not so.
-The law provides numerous exemptions for many of your assets, including certain amounts for your home, car, jewelry, clothing, tools of the trade, household furnishings and other necessities.
+The law provides numerous exemptions (protections) for many of your assets, including certain amounts for your home, car, jewelry, clothing, tools of the trade, household furnishings and other necessities.
 Many so-called Chapter 7 “liquidations” are actually no-asset bankruptcies, where all of the debtor’s eligible property is exempt, and nothing is sold at all.
 Your lawyer can help you determine which assets, if any, will need to be sold in bankruptcy.
 But, by having attorneys, as opposed to paralegals, file your bankruptcy, over 99% of all PandA Chapter 7 clients keep all their assets!

 Keep in mind, however, that not all debts are dischargeable in bankruptcy.
-For instance, student loans and government loans and certain tax debt are not generally dischargeable, and domestic relations orders such as child support obligations cannot be discharged.
+For instance, student loans and certain tax debt are not generally dischargeable, and domestic relations orders such as child support obligations cannot be discharged.
 Again, a qualified bankruptcy attorney can analyze your existing debt and let you know what a Chapter 7 can and can’t do for you.